xobs/libesphttpd/README.md

 # Libesphttpd intro
+&#x1F53A; Warning: The build is currently broken for ESP8266.
+This fork does not currently support ESP8266 since we don't have a maintainer who is using that chip.

 Libesphttpd is a HTTP server library for the ESP8266/ESP32.
 It supports integration in projects running under the non-os and FreeRTOS-based SDK.
 Its core is clean and small, but it provides an